bestia-dev/QVS20/DEVELOPMENT.md

 ### 3. using the qvs20_Table library

-The qvs20 Table is in memory struct that contains all the data and their properties for the qvs20 format.
+The qvs20 Table is in memory struct that contains all the data and their properties for the qvs20 format: table schema and table rows.
 The table structure is very flexible, because it is defined in runtime.
 A lot of times the table is used just as an intermediary, and don't need a fixed Rust struct in compile time.
 It means that sometimes a change in the table does not dictate change in source code and consequently Rust slow compiling.